 Share your Psoriasis selfie and connect with other patients.
 Click to join the conversation on Healthline.

 Rheumatologists diagnose and treat arthritis and other rheumatic diseases that affect the joints, bones, and muscles.
 They can help ease your symptoms and improve your quality of life.

+An internist is an internal medicine physician.
 Moderate to severe psoriasis is more than just skin deep.
-Symptoms can affect other parts of the body too.
+Symptoms can affect other parts of the body, too.
 Having psoriasis increases your risk of developing cardiovascular disease, diabetes, and cancer.
 Your doctor may refer you to an internist for this reason.

 Internists often act as primary care physicians.
 However, their training makes them more specialized than general practitioners.
 They often have subspecialties, which are areas of expertise such as cardiology or gastroenterology.